jigardafda/grunt-folder-wise-concat/README.md

 ### Order file structure
 Order file must contain valid json only.
-Order file must contain array property named `files`.
-If `outputFile` property is provided, it will override grunt configuration destination path and will create file at `outputFile` path.
+Order file will have an array property named `files` to that you will provide files to be concatenated. if `outputFile` property is provided, concatenated will get created at `outputFile` provided path otherwise use grunt configuration destination path will be used for outputing concatenated file.
 Directories which don't have order file will get concatenated in grunt configuration's destination file only.

 ```
 {
 	"outputFile" : "../../output.txt",